cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 The CryptoLab (https://www.cryptolab.network/tools) aims to help non-technical nominators build stable and risk-controlled cash flows via well-designed and financial tools.
 The core idea is that we want to make staking the same as investment.
 We help nominators to build good portfolios and to manage their portfolios to control risk and revenue.
 Portfolio management is challenging in Polkadot/Kusama system because they are NPoS consensus.

 We design the CryptoLab website to help users to do their crypto currency financial management.
-From basic wordings to data representation, our goal is to we make staking comprehensive to "normal" people.
+From basic wordings to data representation, our goal is to we make staking comprehensive to people who may not yet familiar with blockchain.
 We plan to provide the following features in this stage,

 * Portfolio Benchmark
 * Portfolio Management